 Basically, a place where we can park the Airstream for a bit and just remain in one place.
 This would give my wife Courtney a break from trip planning and would just give us an opportunity to chill for a while on land that's ours.
 Unwind.
 Decompress.
 And, spread out.

-And, we want to be in Cochise County, AZ – which is extremely inexpensive and has a lax set of rules, regulations, and bureaucracy that gives us the flexibility to park our Airstream on our land, indefinitely.
-Within reason, they sorta don’t care what you do down there, and as a Libertarian, I like that arrangement.
+And, we want to be in southern Arizona - which is extremely inexpensive and has a lax set of rules, regulations, and bureaucracy that gives us the flexibility to park our Airstream on our land, indefinitely.
+Within reason, they sorta don't care what you do down there, and as a Libertarian, I like that arrangement.

 Since we have solar installed on the Airstream, we'd be able to remain out there for long periods of time and occasionally fill up our freshwater tank with more of that clear drinking stuff.
 You know, water.

-So, we took to Zillow in search of our future property.
+So, began our search of our future property.

-We looked for properties in Cochise County, AZ with at least 10 acres of land and under $15,000.
+We looked for properties in southern Arizona with at least 10 acres of land and under $15,000.
 We saw several options.
 They were literally out in the middle of nowhere without any utilities.
-It’s barren land.
+It's barren land.